 The Company leases its headquarters in Lake Mary, Florida from Xenon Research, Inc., all of the issued and outstanding capital stock of which is owned by Simon Raab, the Company's Chief Executive Officer, and Diana Raab, his spouse.
-The term of the lease expires on February 28, 2006, and the Company has a five year renewal option.
+The term of the lease expires on February 28, 2006, and the Company has a five-year renewal option.
 Base rent during renewal periods will reflect changes in the U.S. Bureau of Labor Statistics Consumer Price Index for all Urban Consumers.
+Management is currently assessing its needs in regards to the potential renewal of this agreement.